Colin Blythe

-Despite having epilepsy, Blythe enlisted in the British army at the beginning of World War I. He was killed during the Second Battle of Passchendaele whilst on active service.
-A memorial at Kent's home ground, the St Lawrence Ground in Canterbury, is dedicated to him and to other members of the club who died in the war.
+Blythe was killed in the Second Battle of Passchendaele while on active service with the British Army during World War I. He enlisted in the armed forces at the outbreak of war despite suffering from epilepsy.
+A memorial at Kent's home ground, the St Lawrence Ground in Canterbury, is dedicated to Blythe, and to other members of the club who died on active service in the war.